jacobbaek/hanu-iac/hanu-deploy/2-docker-services/README.md

-# running nexus3 with docker-compose
+# run the services for deploy server.
+Those scripts that made by docker-compose have below components.
+- nexus3
+- webmin(it doesn't use)
+- prometheus-libvirt-exporter

+# what is extra files
-# upload ceph-custom-repo using nexus3 cli
+upload ceph-custom-repo using nexus3 cli